 Accommodation – Hill Pride Hotel, Nuwara Eliya

-After breakfast, we will travel on to Tissamaharama.
-Afternoon walk to a nearby wetland where Grey-headed Fish Eagle, Yellow and Black Bittern, Baya Weaver, Black-headed Munia, Brown Fish Owl and the scarce White-naped Woodpecker can sometimes be seen.
+After breakfast, we will travel to Tissamaharama.
+Afternoon walk to a nearby wetland where Grey-headed Fish Eagle, Yellow, and Black Bittern, Baya Weaver, Black-headed Munia, Brown Fish Owl, and the scarce White-naped Woodpecker can sometimes be seen.

 Accommodation – Grand Yala Hotel, Tissamaharama